Welcome to the NCVPS Occupational Course of Study (OCS) Program!

 If you need to change the f2f teacher BEFORE the start date of the semester through the 15th day of the semester, you will need to make the change directly in the NCVPS registration system.
 Changes to f2f teachers will be processed in one to three business days during the registration process.
 During this time period, you do not need to submit a ticket or reach out to NCVPS directly as changes made in the system will be monitored daily at the start of the semester.

-NCVPS Guidelines: All schools should review the NCVPS OCS/Co-Teaching Course Guidelines prior to the registering.
-All classroom teachers are strongly encouraged to review the OCS Classroom Teacher Handbook and complete the survey at the end.
+NCVPS Guidelines: All schools should review the NCVPS OCS/Co-Teaching Course Guidelines prior to registering.
+All classroom teachers are strongly encouraged to review the OCS Classroom Teacher Handbook.
 The handbook provides vital information related to the co-teaching partnership.

 Student Orientation: Students should complete the NCVPS Canvas orientation if they are waiting for classes to begin or for their registrations to be completed.
 This can take 1-2 hours to complete and you can use this to fill the classroom time while you wait for your registration to be processed.
 You may also access Pre-Instruction Resources for students to use while courses are being processed.